beccadax/swift-evolution/proposals/0000-throwing-properties.md

     }

-Because the setter can only throw under the exact same conditions as the getter (and those conditions won't change—`i` and `count` are both constant), the compiler can write a `materializeForSet`, or the developer can write an `unsafeMutableAddressor`, which allows `element` to be modified directly.
+Because the setter can only throw under the exact same conditions as the getter (and those conditions won't change—`i` will be the same and `count` is constant), the compiler could choose to write a `materializeForSet` which allows `element` to be modified directly.

-Moreover, these optimizing accessors are permitted to cheat slightly by moving error checks from after the rvalue's calculation to before it, as long as the compiler or developer is certain that those checks would have failed if performed afterwards.
+Moreover, these private use accessors are permitted to cheat slightly: if the compiler is certain that the setter would throw an error *after* the rvalue was evaluated, it may throw that error *before* it is evaluated.
 For instance, imagine if the above `subscript` had only called `validateIndex(_:)` in its setter.
-The compiler could write a `materializeForSet`, or the developer could write an `unsafeMutableAddressor`, which called `validateIndex(_:)`, even though this would cause the error check to be performed at the point where the code got the old value rather than at the point where it set the new value, thus throwing before the rvalue was evaluated instead of after.
+The compiler could write a `materializeForSet` which called `validateIndex(_:)`, even though this would cause the error check to be performed at the point where the code got the old value rather than at the point where it set the new value, thus throwing before the rvalue was evaluated instead of after.

 (For a variety of reasons, these rules are unlikely to come into play in practice, but I felt it was important to define them explicitly.)